 It is crucial to explore the patient’s relationships with their sexual partners.
 If the cause of ED is thought to be psychogenic, the nature of these relationships will allow you to better understand the origins of the dysfunction.
 Relationship stress has been implicated with sexual dysfunction in men.14

 Investigations should be selected based on the clinical judgement of the cause of ED.
-For instance, patients with vascular risk factors should undergo those tests which evaluate cardiovascular risk status.
-Below is a sample of routine investigations to be carried out:
+For instance, patients with vascular risk factors should undergo tests which evaluate cardiovascular risk status.

 Fasting glucose and/or HbA1C

-In cases of complex or refractory ED, urologists may choose to perform an additional set of specialised tests and imaging:
+In cases of complex or refractory ED, urologists may choose to perform an additional set of specialised tests:

-Duplex doppler imaging/angiography – If a vascular cause of ED suspected
+Duplex doppler imaging/angiography: if a vascular cause of ED is suspected.

 Management of ED

-Increasingly, primary care physicians are managing ED with medical therapies alone.6 However, depending on the cause of ED, surgery may be warranted in certain cases.
-Both medical and surgical therapies for ED are discussed further below.
-Governed by the NICE guidelines, the approach to management can be stratified as strategies employed in both primary care and secondary care.16
+Increasingly, primary care physicians are managing ED with medical therapies alone.6 However, depending on the cause of ED, surgery may be warranted in specific cases.
+Both medical and surgical therapies for ED are discussed further below.16

-Where applicable, patients should be encouraged to adopt healthy lifestyle behaviours, including not smoking, minimal alcohol intake, weight loss and diet.
-Many of these risk factors are linked to CV disease and diabetes, among others, which are known to predispose to ED.
-Research shows that in many cases, addressing the lifestyle risk factors that predispose to ED, among other diseases, can significantly mitigate or eliminate the disease.17
+Where applicable, patients should be encouraged to adopt healthy lifestyle behaviours, including smoking cessation, minimal alcohol intake, and weight loss.
+Many of these risk factors are linked to cardiovascular disease and diabetes, among others, which are known to predispose to ED.
+Research shows that in many cases, addressing the lifestyle risk factors that predispose to ED, can significantly mitigate or eliminate the disease.17

 If a medication is suspected to be the cause of the ED, consider substitution or withdrawal of this substance for 2 weeks and review the effect.